lankydan/lankydanblog-jamstack/content/blog/2019/corda-responder-validation/index.md

 }
 ```

-`requireThat` was built for use inside of contracts but can be used anywhere.
+`requireThat` was built for use inside contracts but can be used anywhere.
 As the name suggests, it follows the same semantics as `require`.
 The difference is that it is a DSL, which makes use of `using` to define a message and criteria.
 Note, that you can add general code into the `requireThat` block.
 Only the `using` lines are going to (potentially) throw exceptions.

 `requireThat` can also be used from Java (but looks a tad worse):